enfiskutensykkel/ssd-gpu-dma/README.md

 `libnvm` is able to provide a simple low-level block-interface with extremely low latency in the IO path.
-With minimal driver support, it is possible to set up arbitrary memory mappings to device memory, enabling peer-to-peer IO between NVMe storage and other PCIe devices ([PCIe peer-to-peer]).
+With minimal driver support, it is possible to set up arbitrary memory mappings to device memory, enabling direct IO between NVMe storage devices and other PCIe devices ([PCIe peer-to-peer]).

-As NVMe is designed in a way that reflects the inherent parallelism in modern computing architectures, we are able to provide a lock-less interface to the disk which can be shared by multiple computing instances. `libnvm` can be linked with CUDA programs, enabling **high-performance storage acces directly from your CUDA kernels**.
+As NVMe is designed in a way that reflects the inherent parallelism in modern computing architectures, we are able to provide a lock-less interface to the disk which can be shared by multiple computing instances. `libnvm` can be linked with CUDA programs, enabling **high-performance storage access directly from your CUDA kernels**.
 This is achieved by placing IO queues and data buffers directly in GPU memory, **eliminating the need to involve the CPU in the IO path entirely**.